 Table of Contents

-Grinnell Glacier Trail of the Glacier National Park is one of the most fun and beautiful hikes.
-Enjoy breathtaking view of various landscapes, passing three lakes {Swiftcurrent Lake, Lake Josephine and Grinnell Lake} and experience glacier at the end of the trail.
+It was amazing to enjoy the breathtaking views of various landscapes along the way, passing three lakes {Swiftcurrent Lake, Lake Josephine, and Grinnell Lake}, and experiencing glaciers at the end of the trail.

 The trail is about 11.2 miles or 18 kilometers long, taking approximately 4 hours to get to the end of the trail and another 4 hours to come back.
-Be prepared to spend 8 hours total on the trial.
-It is a must-hike if you are in Glacier National Park area.
+Be prepared to spend 8 hours total on the trail.
+It is a must-hike if you are in the Glacier National Park area.
 Perfect for amateur outdoorsy persons who enjoy just the right amount of challenges.

 About Grinnell Glacier Trail